Sivashalinimurugesan/Automated-Podcast-Transcription-and-Topic-Segmentation/README.md

 Detect shifts in content and break the transcript into meaningful chapters.

-Use TF-IDF Vectorization and Cosine Similarity (or transformer models like BERT) to mathematically identify topic boundaries.
+Use TF-IDF Vectorization and Cosine Similarity to mathematically identify topic boundaries.

 Summarization & Intelligence